pkane/usat-samsung-smarttv/README.md

 usat-samsung-smarttv
 ====================

-Reposity for the USATODAY Samsung SmartTV video experience
+Repository for the USATODAY Samsung SmartTV video experience